griffinnewbold/COMS-4156-Service/README.md

 ## Endpoints
 This section describes the endpoints that our service provides, as well as their inputs and outputs.
 See the "Postman Test Documentation" section for in-depth examples of use cases and inputs/outputs, especially for file uploads and downloads.
 To see more information on the method level specific api via javadoc and also to access what exceptions could be thrown visit: https://griffinnewbold.github.io/javaindex
+Any malformed request such that there is an error in your wording i.e. you do not use %20 for a space, or such that the API endpoint structure does not match what you are attempting to send you will receive a <code>HTTP 400 Bad Request</code> in response.

 #### POST /register-client
 * Expected Input Parameters: N/A